Skip to main content

 That feeling of pressure you get from your employer’s wellness initiative is a real, biological event.
 Your body perceives this pressure, whether it is a looming financial penalty or the social weight of non-participation, as a threat.
 This perception initiates a cascade of physiological responses, a survival mechanism honed over millennia.

 Understanding this internal chemical dialogue is the first step in discerning the line between a supportive program and a coercive one.
-Your lived experience of unease is a direct reflection of your at work.
+Your lived experience of unease is a direct reflection of your endocrine system at work.

 Your body operates on a principle of dynamic equilibrium, a state of balance called homeostasis.
 The endocrine system, a network of glands producing chemical messengers called hormones, is the master regulator of this balance.
 At the core of your response to any demand, positive or negative, is the Hypothalamic-Pituitary-Adrenal (HPA) axis.